-This Red Beans and Rice with sausage recipe takes no shortcuts in order to ensure each creamy bite is packed with maximum flavor.
-This inexpensive meal will soon be a family favorite!
+This Lousiana style red beans and rice with sausage recipe takes no shortcuts in order to ensure each creamy bite is packed with the bold flavors of New Orleans.
+One bite and this inexpensive meal will soon be a family favorite.
+Give it a try and find out why many commenters have called it the best red beans and rice recipe ever!

-My recipe also calls for using bacon grease for sauteing the Holy Trinity - onions, peppers, and celery.
-Bacon grease adds a nice additional layer of smoky flavor, however, if you do not have any on hand you can certainly substitute butter or cooking oil instead.
+- Bacon grease - Bacon grease adds an additional layer of smoky flavor, however, if you do not have any on hand you can certainly substitute butter or vegetable oil instead.

 How to Make Red Beans and Rice